cardano-foundation/CIPs/CPS-0012/README.md

 #### Mitigation

-To mitigate the impact of varying provider architecture, authors of solutions should seek to involve query layer providers in development of a standard.
+To mitigate the impact of varying provider architectures, authors of solutions should seek to involve query layer providers in the development of a standard.
 This will allow providers to voice concerns over potentially expensive or awkward queries.

 To address loss of avenue for differentiation, via data shape standard authors should seek to ensure there are other ways in which providers can differentiate.